juliaguida/oystercard/apprenticeship_module_outlines.md

 In this module you'll focus on developing a great process for learning a new language.
 From time to time you should ask yourself this question: what would my plan be if I were to start learning another new language tomorrow?
 You might find that your answer to this question changes during the week.

+If you already know some Javascript, please keep an open mind and pay close attention to how the week is structured.
+If you can do this really well, you'll come away with some insights into how to learn new programming languages.

 ### This module's main goals

 By the end of the module all developers can: